-How Rich Are Queen Elizabeth and the Rest of the British Royal Family?
+How Rich Are King Charles III and the Rest of the British Royal Family?

-Princess Beatrice has worked full time in business and contributes much of her time and efforts to a variety of causes.
+Princess Beatrice has worked full-time in business and contributes much of her time and efforts to a variety of causes.
 Her patronages have included the Berkshire Community Foundation, Broomwood African Education Foundation, English National Ballet School and the Forget Me Not Children’s Hospice.
-The eldest daughter of Prince Andrew, the Duke of York, and Sarah Ferguson, Princess Beatrice welcomed her first child, Sienna Elizabeth, with husband Edoardo Mapelli Mozzi in September.
+The eldest daughter of Prince Andrew, the Duke of York, and Sarah Ferguson, Beatrice welcomed her first child, Sienna Elizabeth, with husband Edoardo Mapelli Mozzi on September 18, 2021.

 Princess Eugenie tied the knot with Jack Brooksbank at St. George’s Chapel in Windsor Castle on Oct.
 12, 2018.
 She gave birth to the couple’s first child, August Philip Hawke Brooksbank, in February.
 Brooksbank worked as an ambassador for Casamigos tequila, but in August, the Daily Mail reported he had taken a job at his father’s business, Pangaea Land And Property Limited.